 The majority of Federal agencies are embracing converged infrastructure for their data center needs, and seeing improvements, according to a new MeriTalk report.

-“It amazes me that 72 percent of Federal IT managers are already stating that converged will become the central housing mechanism for their data center needs,” said Milo Speranzo, director of strategy and compliance for Technology Solutions.
+“It amazes me that 72 percent of Federal IT managers are already stating that converged will become the central housing mechanism for their data center needs,” said Milo Speranzo, director of strategy and compliance for Tech Data.
 “That number is only going to increase and that increase will happen rapidly and in the near future.”

 Converged solutions appeal to Federal agencies because of the cost savings, according to Speranzo.
 Eighty-eight percent of the users said that their budgets have been reduced by more than 10 percent, which drives the need for cost-effective solutions.